Clippers acquire Gallinari in deal involving Nuggets, Hawks | New Country 923

 The 28-year-old Gallinari was selected by New York with the sixth overall pick in 2008.
 He wound up in Denver as part of the blockbuster deal in February 2011 that sent Carmelo Anthony to the Knicks.

 A fan favorite, Gallinari averaged 16.2 points and made 535 3-pointers for the Nuggets.
-He missed the 2013-14 season as he recovered from a torn left ACL.
+He missed the 2013-14 season because of a torn left ACL.

 “Danilo has been a special player for the Nuggets organization as well as a prominent figure in the Denver community for the last six years,” said Tim Connelly, the president of basketball operations for Denver.
 “He was a consummate professional throughout his time with us and we want to wish him all the best as he begins this new chapter.”